-A Warm Welcome from your host Tom!
+A Warm Welcome from your hosts Tom & Georgia!

 The Shave Cross Inn is nestled in the heart of the beautiful Marshwood Vale, West Dorset, just under 4 miles (as the Pterodactyl flies) from the beauty of the Jurassic Coast World Heritage Site.
 Sitting at the crossroads of Shave Cross hamlet, the Inn lies right at the heart of the rural community that is Marshwood vale.

+Your landlord is Tom Littledyke.
 Tom is assisted by his lovely partner Georgia Wellman and the wonderful team that keep things moving in the kitchen!

 The thatched Grade 2 listed flintstone building has origins dating back to the 14th century.
-Think of flagstone floors cracked with 700 years of wear and tear, roaring open fires, daily chalkboard menus, friendly welcoming hosts, and that’s Shave Cross Inn.
+Think of flagstone floors cracked with 700 years of wear and tear, daily chalkboard menus, friendly welcoming hosts, and that’s Shave Cross Inn.
 With its quintessentially English beer garden, it offers wayfarers – and their canine companions – a welcome rest under twining violet wisteria racemes, with scattered rustic picnic tables, a traditional cobbled courtyard, a classic cottage garden and flower-laden terracotta pots.